 When we talk about artificial intelligence, we immediately think of robots: intelligent machines that, with guidance, can carry out different activities.
-This, however, can lead to a negative impression of artificial intelligence because it is connected with negative ideas and clichés.
+This, however, can lead to a negative impression of artificial intelligence because it is connected with opposing ideas and clichés.

-From the discussion and study of artificial intelligence we move on to the related subjects of Machine Learning (ML) and its subset, Deep Learning (DL).
+From the discussion and study of artificial intelligence, we move on to the related subjects of Machine Learning (ML) and its subset, Deep Learning (DL).

 While customer service will remain a leading area of AI use for three- quarters of businesses, between 2019 and 2022 the fastest areas of AI growth will be in IT management, sales and marketing, and human resources

-The study estimates a growth in the use of AI systems in human resources racing from 14% to 44% over three years (up to 2022).
+The study estimates a growth in the use of AI systems in human resources, racing from 14% to 44% over three years (up to 2022).
 This data confirms the contribution that artificial intelligence, machine learning and deep learning algorithms can make to improve the recruitment and selection process.

 With this in mind, an AI solution such as Inda (Intelligent Data Analysis) can help the company attract talent and focus hiring activities on Talent Acquisition.
 The company benefits directly due to its positive impact on its brand (Employer Branding) and, consequently, the candidates it attracts.
 But AI can do more than attract talent.
 Through specific algorithms, it can analyze a large amount of candidate data and information (an activity that also uses Sentiment Analysis and Computer Vision) and evaluate candidate skills and the candidate’s motivation to work.
 In addition, predictive analysis can be a handy tool for monitoring employee retention.